-The evaluation adopts a modified version of the smart mobile cameras example\footnote{All elements used for the experimental analysis presented in this paper including the source code, parameters, data and results are available at \url{http://digitwins.github.io}}\cite{Esterle2017}.
-In the example, fixed number of objects and intelligent drones move in a bounded 2-D space.
-The drones are equipped with on-board cameras to collaboratively track and monitor objects for surveillance purposes.
-Each camera is assumed to be have an omnidirectional (360-degree) view with a fixed sensing range.
+In the example, a fixed number of objects and intelligent drones move in a bounded 2-D space.
+The drones are equipped with onboard cameras to collaboratively track and monitor objects for surveillance purposes.
+Each camera is assumed to have an omnidirectional (360-degree) view with a fixed sensing range.
 Each drone is controlled by an embedded autonomous self-aware agent which decides its actions.
 Each object moves towards a fixed direction at a constant speed, and will bounce back when it hits the boundary of the 2-D space.
 Objects can become important or unimportant spontaneously.
 The goal of the system of drones is to maximise \textit{k-coverage}: trying to ensure every \textit{important} object is monitored by at least $k$ cameras.
-We further assume that as long as an object is located within the sensing range of any camera, the object is regarded covered by that camera.
-An object is \textit{k-covered} if it is covered by at least $k$ cameras at the same time (see \figurename\ \ref{fig: example}).
+We further assume that as long as an object is located within the sensing range of any camera, the object is regarded as covered by that camera.
+An object is \textit{k-covered} if it is covered by at least $k$ cameras at the same time (see Fig. \ref{fig: example}).